drana23701/FireWatch/README.md

-Predicting Forest Fires using Deep Learning
+Predicting Forest Fires using Machine Learning

 Four different methods were experimented with: